 The heart of the Commonweal’s programming is the mainstage season.
 This balanced yet challenging repertory is traditionally comprised of five plays with more than 180 performances, chosen from among the world’s finest classic, contemporary, and emerging playwrights.
 Because Lanesboro is located amidst a high concentration of Norwegian-American families, the Commonweal produced the works of Henrik Ibsen for 20 consecutive years, culminating in 2017 with a production of Ibsen’s final play, When We Dead Awaken.
-The Commonweal also has an active new play development program, and has produced more than two dozen world premieres in its history.
 The company boasts a distinctive organizational model with resident ensemble members (who have come from all over the country to make their home in the Lanesboro area) fulfilling the day-to-day artistic and operational needs of the company as artist/administrators.

-In July 2007, the $3.5 million Commonweal facility opened to widespread acclaim.
+In July 2007—to widespread acclaim—the new $3.5 million Commonweal facility opened next door to its original home.
 While offering patrons a welcoming, intimate experience in a 200-seat house, the exterior façade recreates three charming Lanesboro shop fronts, and the interior design focuses on the natural beauty and history of the region with barn doors acting as bathroom stalls, stone walls mirroring the surrounding bluffs, concrete floors reflecting the building’s prior life as a cheese factory, and seats reclaimed from the original Guthrie Theatre.

 Focus on Education

 The Commonweal Theatre maintains that each artist is most fully realized when engaged simultaneously in creating, teaching, and learning.
-Every year, we reach more than 4,000 students of all ages through year-round educational outreach.
-Commonweal artists offer student matinees and pre-show workshops for middle and high school students.
+Every year, we reach hundreds of students through educational outreach.
+We offer student matinees and pre-show workshops for middle and high school students.
 Commonweal’s apprenticeship program immerses new and recent graduates in the artistic and administrative operation of a professional theatre company.